siadat/netmatch/README.md

 ### selector=
 Selectors filter what events can or cannot be used for synchronizing.
-E.g., an actor (a Netsync client) might only want to sync with events of a particular actor.
+E.g., an actor (a Netsync client) might only want to sync with the events of a particular actor.
 The formatting is identical to that of the [Labels and Selectors][k8s_labels_and_selectors] of Kubernetes.

 The default selector is `actor!=$MyActorName`, i.e., don't match me with another request from myself.